How do I accept my admission to Dalarna University?

 What if I pay the fee but get denied a residence permit and need a refund?

 You can apply for a refund using our refund application.
 Tuition fee refunds are subject to a 5000 SEK administrative fee unless your first tuition fee payment was received on or before April 25th.
 The fee will be deducted from the amount refunded.
 Refunds are not issued when a student is registered in a programme or course after the start of the semester.

 When will I be notified if I received a scholarship from Dalarna University?

-We will inform scholarship applicants by mid-April of the outcome of their application for a scholarship.
+We will inform scholarship applicants by April 15th (autumn semester) and November 1st (spring semester) of the outcome of their application for a scholarship.

 Do I need to inform the SI Scholarship Committee about my conditional admission at Dalarna University?

 No. They get a list of admitted students from University Admissions.
 Being conditionally admitted does not matter.
 Being admitted to your second choice/third choice/fourth choice doesn’t matter so long as you properly applied for a scholarship for these programmes when you initially applied to the SI scholarship.

 Do I need to notify Dalarna University if I get offered a scholarship by Swedish Institute?

 No, we are informed about this from the Swedish Institute and will assist you in coming to Dalarna University.